eduardz1/Master-Thesis/chapters/sota.typ

 #figure(
   placement: top,
   fem-dg-hdg-graph(),
-  caption: [Comparison of degrees of freedom in a mesh with the FEM method, DG and HDG using the Lagrange basis function of order 1 for interpolation.
-In this case, given the low order, HDG introduces too many additional degrees of freedom to be advantageous.]
+  caption: [Comparison of degrees of freedom in a mesh with the @FEM method, @DG and @HDG using the Lagrange basis function of order 1 for interpolation.
+In this case, given the low order, @HDG introduces too many additional degrees of freedom to be advantageous.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },